-Clearbird’s suite of Back to Work from Maternity Leave, New Parents and Inclusive Leadership Programmes support Diversity & Inclusion thinking and strategy.
+Clearbird’s suite of Back to Work from Maternity Leave, New Parents and Inclusive Leadership Programmes support diversity and inclusion thinking and strategy.

 We help females returning to the workplace to feel empowered, re-focused, confident and energised.
-We support new dads/parents who are also thinking about what this new phase means for them and enable this important conversations to take place.
+We support new dads/parents who are also thinking about what this new phase means for them and enable this important conversation to take place.
 We support, guide and challenge managers in successfully managing these key life transition points – with an eye on retaining and developing female talent.

-If organisationally and societally, we are serious about Feeding the Female Leadership Pipeline and retaining and growing our female talent, supporting parents in this life transition, in managing the mid-career phase is critical to every organisation’s Diversity & Inclusion agenda.
+If organisationally and societally, we’re serious about Feeding the Female Leadership Pipeline and retaining and growing our female talent, supporting parents in this life transition to manage the mid-career phase is critical to every organisation’s diversity and inclusion agenda.